 The City of Hamilton has and plans to continue to assist low-income individuals and families from becoming homeless.
-As a result, the jurisdiction has partnered with and will facilitate discussions with local publicly funded institutions, systems of care, and organizations receiving assisance from public or private agencies to address the housing, health, social services, employment, education, or youth needs of the stated individuals and families.
-An example of programming supported by the City utilizing CDBG funds includes the support provided to the local YMCA - Booker T Washington Community Center, Victim's Advocacy Program, and Serve City's Welcome Home project.
-Additionally, the City provides funding to the YWCA's Supportive Housing Program.
-The program provides housing to women discharged from public institutions and systems of care.
+As a result, the jurisdiction has partnered with and will facilitate discussions with local publicly funded institutions, systems of care, and organizations receiving assistance from public or private agencies to address the housing, health, social services, employment, transportation, education, or youth needs of the stated individuals and families.
+An example of programming supported by the City utilizing CDBG funds includes the support provided to the local YMCA - Booker T Washington Community Center, Victim's Advocacy Program, and Serve City's Supportive Services Program.
+Additionally, the City provides funding to the YWCA's Fierce Girls Program.
+The program provides identify potential victims of trauma and refer them to services that may aid in their recovery.